Skip to content

 fastsqla.open_session context manager

-An asynchronous context manager that opens a new SQLAlchemy async session.
+Async context manager that opens a new SQLAlchemy or SQLModel async session.

 To the contrary of the Session dependency which can only be used in endpoints, open_session can be used anywhere such as in background tasks.